Although much in the world has changed this year, one thing remains consistent at Saint Louis University: We are excited for you to be a Billiken.

-We know you might have a lot of questions about this summer and fall at SLU, especially if next year will be your first year of college.
+We know you might have a lot of questions about this fall at SLU, especially if next year will be your first year of college.
 We've provided answers to questions we're hearing frequently below.
-If your question is not addressed, please contact us at email@example.com and visit our admissions and admitted student pages for more information and to connect with other current and future Billikens.
+If your question is not addressed, please contact us at firstname.lastname@example.org and visit our admissions and admitted student pages for more information and to connect with other current and future Billikens.

 We are going forward with a hybrid fall semester that will include both online components, held at the beginning and end of the semester, as well as in-person classes.
 If local authorities prohibit in-person classes, we will conduct classes online.